brcontainer/qt-helper/README.md

 Method | Description
 --- | ---
 `new ProxyStyle()` | Default theme
-`new ProxyStyle("Fusion")` | Define Fusion theme in application `new ProxyStyle("Windows")` | Define Windows theme in application¹ `new ProxyStyle("WindowsXP")` | Define Windows XP theme in application¹ `new ProxyStyle("WindowsVista")` | Define Windows Vista theme in application¹
+`new ProxyStyle("Fusion")` | Define Fusion theme in application¹ `new ProxyStyle("Windows")` | Define Windows theme in application¹ `new ProxyStyle("WindowsXP")` | Define Windows XP theme in application¹ `new ProxyStyle("WindowsVista")` | Define Windows Vista theme in application¹

-> ¹ Default themes depend on system availability
+> ¹ Application themes requires Qt5+; Default themes depend on system availability

 For custom theme you can extends like this: